Mazhom

-Mazhom (also known as Mazhama) a village located in Budgam district of the union territory of Jammu and Kashmir, in India.
-It has a railway station Mazhom railway station, which along with being in proximity (3 km) with Magam, the biggest financial hub of the district, has a crucial role in the economy communication in the area.
-Also there is railway flyover there on Gulmarag Road.
+Mazhom (also known as Mazhama) is a village located in Budgam district of the union territory of Jammu and Kashmir, India.
+It has a railway station, Mazhom railway station, which, along with being in proximity (3 km) to Magam, the biggest financial hub of the district, plays a crucial role in transportation and communication in the area.
+There is also a railway flyover on Gulmarg Road.

 The surrounding villages are Kawoosa Khalisa (east) and Kanihama (west).
-Mazhama is located on both sides of Gulmarg Highway.
-Schools in the Mazhama village are Hanfia English Medium School and Government Middle School.
-A well-facilitated Primary Health Center is also present in this village, which is also home to three masjids.
-River Sukhnag, which is a tributary of the Jhelum, also flows along the boundary of the village.
+Mazhama is located on both sides of the Gulmarg Highway.
+Schools in the village include Hanfia English Medium School, Government Middle School, and another local educational institution.
+A well-facilitated Primary Health Centre is also present in the village.
+Mazhama has a power receiving station and is home to the Sufi saint Sona Ullah Bhat, popularly known as Son Bab.
+The village is also home to three masjids.
+River Sukhnag, a tributary of the Jhelum, flows along the boundary of the village.